Jason’s been goading me for, uh, too long to make a handle cover for our skillet. We’ve seen them at the store and while they

 I first saw this book quite a few months ago.
 I was instantly in love.
 A book after my own heart.
 A book I would

 I wanted to do a follow up post of these little wet felted ornaments after embroidering and putting little loops on them:

-Some bits of craft leftovers and some remaining yarn on a cone = felted basket goodness.
+Since making the itty bitty bag, I’ve been stuffing it full of bits of fabric, ribbon, and yarn.
+Well what to do with all that?
+I’ve also been piling up the cones of itty yarn.
+I think “oh this will be great for xyz” and then just never use it, or never as much as I think I will.
+So some bits of craft leftovers and some remaining yarn on a cone = felted basket goodness.
 Without having weave in all those ends because of the felting, it’s the perfect thing to use up all those scraps.
-Read more →

 This project calls for felt and just about any will work great, but I really like using recycled sweaters and hence the name.
 I have a stash of old felted sweaters and this just seemed to call for soft white and red cabled felt.